 \subsubsection{Risk-averse multistage linear problem with direct transaction costs \eqref{eq1dpra}-\eqref{eq2dpra}}

-We implemented risk-averse models \eqref{eq1dpra}-\eqref{eq2dpra} taking $\lambda_t = 0.1$ and $\alpha_t=0.1$, running the algorithms for 50 iterations.
+We implemented risk-averse models \eqref{eq1dpra}-\eqref{eq2dpra} taking $\kappa_t = 0.1$ and $\alpha_t=0.1$, running the algorithms for 50 iterations.
 The CPU time is reported in Table \ref{resultstosddpreg1ra}.
 Since both problems are run for the same number of iterations and since the regularized variant requires solving quadratic problems instead of just linear programs in the forward passes, it was expected to have a larger computational time with the regularized variant.
 However, the difference is small.
-We also report in Figure \ref{boundsriskneutralra} the evolution of the upper and lower bounds and the gap (in \% of the upper bound) for SDDP and SDDP-REG-PREV-REG2.
-We see again that the gap decreases much faster with SDDP-REG-PREV-REG2.
+We also report in Figure \ref{boundsriskneutralra} the evolution of the upper bounds for SDDP and SDDP-REG-PREV-REG2.
+We see again that the upper bound decreases much faster with SDDP-REG-PREV-REG2.

-\subsubsection{Conic risk-neutral multistage stochastic problem with market impact costs from Section \ref{marketimpcostmodel}}
+\subsubsection{Conic risk-neutral multistage stochastic problem with market impact costs from section \ref{marketimpcostmodel}}

-We consider two variants of the portfolio problem with market impact costs given in Section \ref{marketimpcostmodel} in which we set the market impact unit cost $m_i, =1,\ldots,n$, to respectively 3 basis points (we recall that a basis point is $0.01\%=10^{-4}$) for the first model and $3\%=0.03$ for the second.
+We consider two variants of the portfolio problem with market impact costs given in section \ref{marketimpcostmodel} in which we set the market impact unit cost $m_i, =1,\ldots,n$, to respectively 3 basis points (we recall that a basis point is $0.01\%=10^{-4}$) for the first model and $3\%=0.03$ for the second.
 The CPU time and number of iterations to solve these problems with SDDP and SDDP-REG-PREV-REG2 are given in Table \ref{resultstosddpreg1ramc}.
-The evolution of the upper and lower bounds and of the gap along the iterations of the algorithms are reported in Figures \ref{boundsriskneutralm1} and \ref{boundsriskneutralm2}.
+The evolution of the upper and lower bounds and of the gap along the iterations of the algorithms are reported in Figures \ref{boundsriskneutralm1} and \ref{boundsriskneutralm2} for $T=24$.
 We observe that when $m_i$ are small the regularized variant is much quicker and the gap decreases much faster.
 When $m_i$ increases, in particular for the value $3\%$, more money is invested in cash and the computational time and gap evolution with the non-regularized and regularized variants of SDDP are similar.